Sacraments: Outward Signs that Give God’s Grace

 The Sacrament of the Eucharist (Communion) is usually celebrated by Elementary students in Second Grade, after a preparation period that includes their receiving the Sacrament of Reconciliation.

 Anointing of the Sick

 The Sacrament of the Anointing of the Sick is administered by one of the Priests of the Parish to faithful who are experiencing an illness, an upcoming surgery, or have been admitted unexpectedly to the hospital.
 Please call the Parish Center (347-6108) to set up an appointment with a Priest, or to inform us of a medical emergency.

-Daily visitations to Pekin Hospital are made by Clergy and/or Extraordinary Ministers of Holy Communion to offer Holy Communion to, and pray with, sick parishioners.
-Visits to nursing homes, shut-ins and the home bound are made on a regular basis as well.
-Please call the Parish Center (347-6108) to schedule a visit or for more information about visitations.
+Visits to Pekin Hospital are made by Clergy upon request to offer Holy Communion to or anoint sick parishioners.
+Visits to nursing homes, shut-ins and the home bound are also made upon request.
+Please call the Parish Center (347-6108) to schedule a visit.

 The Sacrament of Reconciliation (Confession) is offered in the church on Saturdays from 3:30-4:30 p.m., or you may call the Parish Center (347-6108) to schedule an appointment.